 Always remember that kids are easier to handle when their needs and wants are recognized and respected.

 5. Not keeping your children entertained

-This might also be the perfect time to allow your kids to bring their handheld consoles.
-The Nintendo Switch has a slew of kid-friendly games your tiny tot will surely love.
+This might also be the perfect time for your kids to bring their handheld consoles.
+The Nintendo Switch has many kid-friendly games your tiny tot will love.

 Don’t skimp on snacks

 Believe me when I say that nothing’s worse than a hungry child.
 The best road trips with kids are those with a good stash of delicious snacks, and while it’s wiser to select an assortment of healthy food, don’t be afraid to throw in some junk here and there (come on, you’re on a vacation and your kids deserve it).

 An alternative to driving by a fast food outlet is packing snacks and having a picnic in an excellent scenic spot.
 This will fill you up and give your kids chances to release pent-up energy!

 What are the best family road trips in the United States?

 There are many great family road trips in the United States.
 Some of the best are along the coast, such as California’s Pacific Coast Highway or Florida’s A1A.
 Other great options include the Blue Ridge Parkway in Virginia and North Carolina or the Beartooth Highway in Montana.